If you have been the victim of an accident or injury that was not your fault, you may be wondering if you are entitled to compensation.

 Employers bear a liability and duty of care to their employees that, if breached, can constitute negligence.
 You can suffer all kinds of accidents in the workplace, from long term back injuries to impact injuries from defective machinery or falling debris.

-Public Space Accidents
+Public Accidents Claims

 Public space owners and operators owe a duty of care to members of the public when they enter their premises.
 Incidents like car park accidents, slips, trips & falls, and injuries that occur from hazardous environments like a poorly maintained footpath can all constitute Public liability negligence.